dotnet-presentations/dotnet-maui-workshop/Part 1 - Displaying Data/README.md

 We can display hard coded data of any data type in a `CollectionView` in our `MainPage.xaml`.
 This will allow us to build out our user interface by setting the `ItemTemplate` with some simple images and labels.

-We first need to add a new name space at the top of the `MainPage.xaml`:
+We first need to add a new namespace at the top of the `MainPage.xaml`:

 ```xml
 xmlns:model="clr-namespace:MonkeyFinder.Model"
 ```

-This will allow us to reference teh Monkey class above for data binding purposes.
+This will allow us to reference the Monkey class above for data binding purposes.

 Add the following into the MainPage.xaml's `ContentPage`: